weimerben/Lean/readme.md

 Lean outsourced key infrastructure management to plugins.
 The most important plugins are:

  - **Result Processing**
    > Handle all messages from the algorithmic trading engine.
 Decide what should be sent, and where the messages should go.
-The result processing system can send messages to a local GUI, or the web interface.
+The result processing system can send messages to a local GUI or the web interface.

  - **Datafeed Sourcing**
    > Connect and download data required for the algorithmic trading engine.
 For backtesting this sources files from the disk, for live trading it connects to a stream and generates the data objects.